 Molecular Biology of the Gene, James D. Watson

-Before you write a textbook or documentation, study Watson's first edition if you can find it (the Sixth is now available, but multiply authored, so I expect it is less well done).
+Before you write a textbook or documentation, study Watson's first edition if you can find it (the Seventh is now available, but multiply authored, so I expect it is less well done).
 Do not study the biology, study the way Watson explains the biology.

 The Trouble With Physics: The Rise of String Theory, The Fall of a Science, and What Comes Next, Lee Smolin